RuihanZhang2015/AlphaTracker/00 Manual/04 Colab.md

 ### Step 2:

-Open the `alphatrackerCOLAB.ipynb`, which can be found at this [link here].
+Open the `alphatrackerCOLAB.ipynb`, which can be found at this [link here](https://drive.google.com/file/d/1vzZK-2oVyz1ALUvvdkp6tTMTvVYrM0pn/view?usp=sharing).
 You have now opened your Python session

 ### Step 3: